top of page

 Defining the design strategy and plan

-Based on the project timeline, I suggested a short-term redesign plan that I could achieve and proposed long-term design strategy for the team to follow for taking the user experience to the next level.
+Based on the project timeline, I suggested the immediate redesign plan that I could achieve in the available time and proposed long-term design strategy for the team to follow for taking the user experience to the next level.

 User Interface